abdotalaat/abdotalaat.github.io/_posts/2019-12-23-problem-solving.md

 				<td>NA</td> <!-- Review1 -->
 				<td>NA</td> <!-- Review2 -->
 				<td>Solved iteratively with "Runtime: 0 ms, faster than 100.00% of C++ online submissions for Reverse Linked List II.
 Memory Usage: 8.6 MB, less than 100.00% of C++ online submissions for Reverse Lnked List II."...
 Yayyy!!!
-BUT.... it took a day to come up to this solution and there are recursive explanation in leet editorial which I should check, understand and code.<br>
+BUT.... it took a day to come up to this solution and there are recursive explanation in leet editorial which I should check, understand and code.
 Also, the solution I did should be recoded.
-It killed me a lot!!!</td> <!-- Notes -->
+It killed me a lot!!!
+</td> <!-- Notes -->
 			</tr>

 			<tr class="done">